egemenengin/egemenengin/README.md

 <h3 align="left">Software developer who experienced in designing, developing, and maintaining robust and efficient software solutions.
 Proficient in object-oriented programming and software development methodologies.</h3>

 # 💫 About Me:
-- 🧑🏼‍💼 I’m currently working on at Aselsan as a Software Engineer.
+- 🧑🏼‍💼 I’m currently working at Aselsan as a Software Engineer.

 - 🎮 Individually, I work on Unreal Engine 5 projects.